 2021 Finances May Be Impacted

-If the Payroll Tax Deferral impacts you, consider how the change will affect future paychecks.
-While you may see an increased take-home pay this year, your paycheck will be reduced when repayment begins and you’re paying twice as much in Social Security tax.
+If the Payroll Tax Deferral impacted you, consider how the change affected your future paychecks.
+While you may have seen an increased take-home pay in 2020, your paycheck will be reduced when repayment begins and you’ll be paying twice as much in Social Security tax.